 In these vocations, in these moments, I felt utterly indispensable.
 And outside ego-self.

 Now, a third vocation.
 You are on your death-bed.
 What do you regret?
 If I don't write, I will die.
 That is, my body may live, even comfortably, but my soul will die.
 In choosing life, I also carry a humiliating cross - difficult, fraught, like physical exercise, training in a class above one's ability level after all these years of motherhood and ministry.
 It's not that I feel alive while writing, but that when I don't write, I feel dead.
 As difficult as writing is, when I've done my allotted time for the day, I feel I've done what I'm supposed to do and can go on to do other things with a lighter heart and even enjoy those things.

 Each day, I calculate the cost of writing and not writing.
-Writing is deep prayer - holding my breath, diving into the dark, retrieving the a pearls of great price along with lots of worthless gravel - belonging not to me, but to everyone.
+Writing is deep prayer - holding my breath, diving into the dark, retrieving an occasional pearl along with lots of worthless gravel - belonging not to me, but to everyone.
 I can't yet see the long term results of my labor, and maybe never will, but motherhood and ministry trained me in discipline, for disappointments, and in accepting that I can't possess or control the outcomes of my life and work.